oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     * For the Role dropdown, select **Operator**.
     * For Info, enter **Path User**.
     * For Username, enter **oggnet-west**.
-    * For password, paste the Global Password from the Reservation Information.
+    * For Password, paste the Global Password from the Reservation Information.
 Verify the password.

     ![Create New User](./images/02-04-create-new-user.png " ")